Best Route, Routing Table Terms and Lookup Process

 - The router examines level 2 child routes of the level 1 parent route for the best match.

-- If there match with a level 2 child routes found, the router forwards the packet to the destination using this route.
+- If a match with a level 2 child route is found, the router forwards the packet to the destination using this route.

-- If no match is found with any of the level 2 child routes, continue to the next step.
+- Continue to the next step if no match is found with any level 2 child routes.

 Step-3

-- the router starts lookup best match in level 1 supernet routes in the routing table, including the default route.
+- The router starts looking up the best match in level 1 supernet routes in the routing table, including the default route.

-- If there is now a smaller match with a level 1 supernet or default routes; the router uses that route to forward the packet.
+- If there is now a minor match with a level 1 supernet or default route, the router uses that route to forward the packet.

-- If a match to the destination not found with any route in the routing table, the router drops the packet.
+- The router drops the packet if a match to the destination is not found with any route in the routing table.

 Open Shortest Path First (OSPF) » Networkustad